 Rabbi Beth H Klafter, RJE, Doctor of Divinity

 Rabbi Klafter became the Senior Rabbi of Temple Beth David in 2013.
 She brings her passion for Judaism and her knowledge and experiences to the entire congregation.
 As a spiritual leader, she is committed to fostering a kehillah kedosha, a sacred community here, where all are welcome.
 Prior to being named Senior Rabbi, Rabbi Klafter served for seven years as the Director of the Religious School.
 She has been instrumental in revising and reinvigorating the education curriculum and programming for students in Kindergarten through High School and their families.
-Rabbi Klafter has helped to develop and lead activities for the school’s youngest children in the Early Childhood Learning Center.
+Rabbi Klafter has helped to develop and lead activities for the youngest children in our Temple family.

 Rabbi Klafter was ordained at Hebrew Union College – Jewish Institute of Religion in New York in 1988, where she received a Masters in Religious Education as well as a Masters in Hebrew Letters.
 She studied at New York University’s School of Education and Brown University where she earned her B.A. in Religious Studies.
 She was awarded the title of Reform Jewish Educator by the National Association of Temple Educators in 1992.
 On May 2, 2013, Rabbi Klafter received her Doctor of Divinity, honoris causa, from Hebrew Union College honoring her 25 years in the Rabbinate.